Wrongful Termination Lawyers NYC

 Contact The Howley Law Firm Today

-The wrongful termination lawsuit process begins with your initial consultation with the Howley Law Firm.
+The wrongful termination lawsuit process begins with your initial confidential consultation with the Howley Law Firm.
 That is when you will describe the termination and the incidents that lead up to the termination.
-We will then consider the case’s merits and decide whether to move forward.
+We will then consider the case’s merits and decide whether to move forward with a legal claim.

 It is important to remember that an employer will rarely admit to an illegal firing.
 That means we will need to conduct a thorough investigation into the matter to help determine if this is considered a wrongful termination in NY.
 That can involve interviewing coworkers and requesting company records.